Non-equilibirum physics of density-difference dependent Hamiltonian: Quantum Scarring from Emergent Chiral Symmetry: Many-Body Edge Mode Scar

-The origin of these states is simple and reveals the presence of scar-like states consisting of $N/2$ particles bound to each edge for any system of $N$ particles.
-If one studies the spectrum for $N/2$ particles for $J=0$, one finds four edge modes: energy $E$ localized on the right edge, energy $E$ localized on the left edge, energy $-E$ localized on the right edge, and energy $-E$ localized on the left edge.
-In general, these edge states remain energetically isolated for a finite range of $J$.
-The system of $N$ particles then permits an eigenstate that localizes on both edges as the tensor product of states localized on different edges.
-The frequencies observed in the fidelity oscillations result from the edges undergoing separate dynamics.
-For example, for the case of $N=6$ in Fig.~\ref{fig:rGamTimeEvo}, the frequency of oscillations for an individual edge is given by $\omega_\pm = 2\pi/|2\sqrt{3}(-J\pm2|\gamma|)|$ with the denominator being given by the energy cost for the particle hopping back and forth and the $\pm$ is determined by both the sign of $\gamma$ and which edge one looks at.
+This reveals the presence of scar-like states consisting of $N/2$ particles bound to each edge for any system of $N$ particles, which can first be established by diagonalizing the effective Fock-space lattice model corresponding to $N/2$ particles.
+Once one has established the existence of the truncation-induced edge modes at a given $J$ and $\gamma$ for $N/2$ particles, they can confirm the presence of scars either through the entanglement entropy spectrum or the dynamics of the appropriate initial product state in the full many-body model with $N$ particles.
+As the scar is constructed as the tensor product of $N/2$ particles localized on the different edges, the frequencies observed in the fidelity oscillations result from the edges undergoing separate dynamics.
+For example, for the case of $N=6$ in Fig.~\ref{fig:rGamTimeEvo}, the frequency of oscillations for an individual edge is given by $\omega_\pm = |2\sqrt{3}(-J\pm2|\gamma|)|$ which is the energy cost for the particle hopping back and forth and the $\pm$ is determined by both the sign of $\gamma$ and which edge one looks at.
 The seemingly complicated structure of revivals in the fidelity is given by the incommensurate frequencies coming from the two edges.
 A Fourier analysis reveals that the component frequencies are $\omega_\pm$, $\omega_+ + \omega_-$, and $\omega_+ - \omega_-$.
 In addition to the results presented here, we have observed that this scarring holds for the $N=8$ case where each edge is occupied by 4 particles and for the unbalanced case where $N=7$ with 4 particles on one edge and 3 on the other.
-Additionally, we observe that an additional particle in the bulk will collapse the localization.
+We observe that an additional particle in the bulk will collapse the localization.
 The energy per particle of these combined states tends to zero in the thermodynamic limit, as the interaction energy has opposite signs on each edge, preserving the QMBS interpretation of the phenomenon by pinning this state to the middle of the spectrum.
+In general, QMBS for other partitions of $N$ particles into $N_1$ and $N_2$ are possible and one can check the stability of the relevant edge modes in the effective Fock-space lattice models corresponding to these particle numbers to determine the fate of the scar.